Why Sonos Inc. (SONO)’s Most Recent Report Reveals Some Hints About Its Future

 SONO’s Market Performance

-SONO stocks went down by -4.60% for the week, with a monthly drop of -7.40% and a quarterly performance of -7.81%, while its annual performance rate touched 93.57%.
-The volatility ratio for the week stands at 3.23% while the volatility levels for the past 30 days are set at 3.49% for Sonos Inc..
-The simple moving average for the period of the last 20 days is -1.85% for SONO stocks with a simple moving average of -12.42% for the last 200 days.
+SONO stocks went up by 7.32% for the week, with a monthly jump of 7.72% and a quarterly performance of 3.82%, while its annual performance rate touched 138.01%.
+The volatility ratio for the week stands at 3.24% while the volatility levels for the past 30 days are set at 3.37% for Sonos Inc..
+The simple moving average for the period of the last 20 days is 9.24% for SONO stocks with a simple moving average of -2.99% for the last 200 days.

 Analysts’ Opinion of SONO